yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

   - "Use put() to export datasets from the notebook to your history"
   - "Save your notebook into your history"
 contributors:
+  authorship:
   - delphine-l
+  editing:
+  - teresa-m
+  -
 subtopic: analyse
 ---

-In this tutorial we are going to explore the basics of using Jupyter in Galaxy.
-We will use a RNA seq count file as a test set to get a hang of the Jupyter notebooks.
+In this tutorial we are going to explore the basics of using Jupyter Lab in Galaxy.
+We will use a the Gapminder data as a test set to get a hang of the Jupyter notebooks.
-The file is available in [Zenodo](https://zenodo.org/record/1185122) or in the *Tutorial* section of *Data Libraries*.
-Select a file ending with `.counts` and upload it in your history (If you want to know how to upload data in galaxy, see [Getting Data into Galaxy]({% link topics/galaxy-interface/tutorials/get-data/slides.html %}) tutorial)
+The [python-novice-gapminder-data.zip](https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip) file is publicly available.
+This tutorial can also be used as a initial setup for the Software Carpentries training [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder/instructor/index.html).

 > <agenda-title></agenda-title>
 >